S3 Titanium for WordPress Guide & Performance Tips

 After you create or select a bucket, all the tab’s options will show.
 Most of the common defaults are enabled.

-Optional [Static Content Deployment] – This will upload and server CSS/JS content from S3.
-However, it is best to make sure you are either building your site from new, or to make sure your theme can handle the deployment.
+Static Content Deployment [Optional] – This will upload and server CSS/JS content from S3.
+It is best to make sure you are either building your site from new, or to make sure your theme can handle the deployment.
 Some themes [that are built correctly] offer seamless integration with our plugin, others require modification.
+The static flush feature will clear and initiate a re-sync.

 Step 2.
-If you are using a custom Domain [Recommended] then enable the feature and enter the domain or subdomain.
-Normally you would want to flag it as a subdomain for tracking purposes. e.g. cdn.example.com or s3rocket.example.com or even s3.example.com, but different than the parent root domain.
+If you are using a custom Domain [recommended] then enable the feature and enter the domain or subdomain.
+Normally you would want to flag it as a subdomain for tracking purposes. e.g. cdn.example.com or s3rocket.example.com or even s3.example.com.

 As shown with my example domain: tests3t.awsamistack.com